davletovb/davletovb.github.io/journal.md

 2. To ensure I had enough historical data (from https://www.weatherbit.io API) to train a Machine Learning model, I ran the feature script for a range of past dates.

-3. I then fetched historical (features, targets) data, trained and evaluated the best ML model possible for this data (e.g. ARIMA, XGBoostRegressor), and stored the trained model.
+3. I then fetched historical (features, targets) data, trained and evaluated the best ML model possible for this data (e.g. ARIMA, Exponential Smoothing), and stored the trained model.

 4. I set up a GitHub action to automatically run the feature generation script every day, using GitHub’s serverless computing power which is free.